rani-2518/Calculator/README.md

 # Calculator
-I develop this Calculator website using Html , CSS , Javascript.
+I developed this Calculator website using Html , CSS , Javascript.